CGATOxford/cgat/pipeline_docs/pipeline_rnaseq/pipeline/GeneModelsFinalSummary.rst

 The gene sets of interest are

-   * abinitio: the ab-initio gene set after removing unique transfrags.
+   * abinitio: the complete ab-initio gene set after removing unique transfrags.
+   * lincrna: non-coding transcripts derived from merging the known lincRNA transcripts with those derived from the experiment.
-   * novel: novel transcripts - transcripts not overlapping with any of the coding transcripts in the :term:`refcoding` gene set.
+   * novel: novel transcripts - transcripts not overlapping any of the coding or non-coding transcripts in the :term:`reference` gene set.
-   * reference: the reference gene set.
+   * refnoncoding: lincRNA and other non-coding transcripts obtained from the the :term:`reference` gene set.
-   * recoding: the coding portion of the reference gene set
+   * refcoding: protein coding transcripts of the the :term:`reference` gene set.
+   * reference: the :term:`reference` gene set.

 Genes and transcripts
 =====================